Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 If you've experienced the death of a loved one, particularly a parent, spouse, or child, then you understand how devastating that loss can be.
-While you're going through the grieving process, you still need to manage the necessary arrangements surrounding the person's passing which adds even more stress to a difficult time.
+While you're going through the grieving process, you still need to manage the necessary arrangements surrounding your loved one’s passing which adds even more stress to a difficult time.

-One of those collectors could be from Estate Information Services.
-If you've received a call from someone at Estate Information Services recently, then you need to know how to deal with them.
+If there are unpaid bills associated with your loved one, you may wind up being contacted by a debt collector from Estate Information Services.
+If you've received a call from someone at Estate Information Services recently, then you need to know how to engage with them.

-In this article, we will take a look at what Estate Information Services is, what their primary debt collection business entails, and what you can do to beat them in court if they file a debt collection lawsuit against you.
+In this article, we will take a look at what Estate Information Services is, what their primary debt collection business entails, and what you can do to resolve the debt collection matter.

 What Is Estate Information Services?